aspose-pdf-cloud/aspose-pdf-cloud-node.js/docs/PdfApi.md

 <a name="putPdfInStorageToXls"></a>
 ## **putPdfInStorageToXls**
-> putPdfInStorageToXls(name, outPath, insertBlankColumnAtFirst, minimizeTheNumberOfWorksheets, scaleFactor, uniformWorksheets, folder, storage)
+> putPdfInStorageToXls(name, outPath, insertBlankColumnAtFirst, minimizeTheNumberOfWorksheets, scaleFactor, uniformWorksheets, folder, storage, password)

 Converts PDF document (located on storage) to XLS format and uploads resulting file to storage